syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/Loading-and-Saving/loading-and-saving-excel-files-in-drop-box-cloud-storage.md

 ---
-title: Loading and saving Excel document in Drop Box Storage | Syncfusion
+title: Loading and saving Excel document in Dropbox Storage | Syncfusion
-description: Explains how to load and save Excel files in Drop Box Cloud Storage using .NET Core Excel (XlsIO) library without Microsoft Excel or interop dependencies.
+description: Explains how to load and save Excel files in Dropbox Cloud Storage using .NET Core Excel (XlsIO) library without Microsoft Excel or interop dependencies.
 platform: document-processing
 control: XlsIO
 documentation: UG
 ---
-# Loading and Saving Excel document in Drop Box Cloud Storage
+# Loading and Saving Excel document in Dropbox Cloud Storage

 ## Prerequisites

 * Create a [Dropbox API app](https://www.dropbox.com/developers/documentation/dotnet#tutorial) using the Dropbox Developer website.
 * Use the App Console to set up your API app for secure access to Dropbox files and data.

-## Loading Excel document from Drop Box
+## Loading Excel document from Dropbox

-Steps to load an Excel document from Drop Box Cloud Storage.
+Steps to load an Excel document from Dropbox Cloud Storage.

 Step 1: Create a new ASP.NET Core Web Application (Model-View-Controller).